MysteryPancake/Houdini-Tools/README.md

 ## [No Cloth Sims](no_cloth_sims.py)

-A Blender addon used extensively for the cloth FX in the short film [Coffee Brake](https://youtu.be/T57aCLYdX9M), named after the fact we weren't supposed to have cloth sims in the film.
+A Blender addon used extensively for Gary's tie in the short film [Coffee Brake](https://youtu.be/T57aCLYdX9M), named after the fact we weren't supposed to have cloth sims in the film.

 |No Cloth Sims|No Cloth Sims Lite|
 |---|---|
 |![No Cloth Sims](images/no_cloth_sims.PNG)|![No Cloth Sims Lite](images/no_cloth_sims_lite.PNG)|

-It contains a bunch of utilities to speed up assembly for cloth FX.
+It contains lots of utilities to speed up assembly for cloth FX.
 Its main purpose is adding a Mesh Sequence Cache to the tie, stripping the vertex weights and rebaking the Alembic in world space.
 This saved me over 50 shots of manual work.

 I made a reduced version for other departments to use named [No Cloth Sims Lite](no_cloth_sims_lite.py).
 It was used for most shots in the [dimension sequence](https://youtu.be/T57aCLYdX9M?si=XX9xdrUEsF8jwQMv&t=102), where each artist made a unique scene based on a template animation.
 This saved another 15 shots of manual work.